Recipes for Using Venison or Deer Meat

 - The chili freezes well.

-- You make increase portions to make the number of serving you need.
+- You make increase portions to make the number of servings you need.

 Venison Stew Recipe